cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

 tSNE
-reduces the embeddings to two dimensions by calculating a joint Gaussian probability distribution betIen each em bedding in the original highdimensional space.
-Then it creates a probability distribution betIen embeddings in a twodimensional space using cosine similarity and min imizes the KL divergence betIen the probability distribu tions.
+reduces the embeddings to two dimensions by calculating a joint Gaussian probability distribution betIen each embedding in the original highdimensional space.
+Then it creates a probability distribution betIen embeddings in a two-dimensional space using cosine similarity and minimizes the KL divergence betIen the probability distribu tions.
 Each point in the plots represents an abstract embedding reduced to two dimensions.
 The red points high light the top 10 most similar documents to the first entry of our ArXiv paper dataset.
-The most similar documents are very close to each other, displaying that the tSNE plots vi sualize the results of the cosine similarity matrix well.
-Still, it will not be exact since they are different methods to rep resent similarity.
+The most similar documents are very close to each other, displaying that the tSNE plots visualize the results of the cosine similarity matrix well.
+Still, it will not be exact since they are different methods to represent similarity.
-Qualitatively, the TFIDF recommendation results have a sense of relevancy because most of the abstracts have sim ilar keywords to the parent paper since the model creates embeddings based on the amount of “rare words” shared be tIen documents.
+Qualitatively, the TFIDF recommendation results have a sense of relevancy because most of the abstracts have similar keywords to the parent paper since the model creates embeddings based on the amount of “rare words” shared between documents.
 For example, the terms “Reinforcement Learning,” “algorithm,” “efficient,” and “performance” are shared across many of the recommendations, and it turns out this is an excellent way to discover related papers.
-RoBERTa, however, gives many results that have a sem blance of relevancy such as general machine learning pa pers, but because it doesn’t have the focus on keywords, the relevancy suffers if more targeted results are desired.
+RoBERTa, however, gives many results that have a semblance of relevancy such as general machine learning pa pers, but because it doesn’t have the focus on keywords, the relevancy suffers if more targeted results are desired.